elestilo/el./Minification-of-SCSS-and-JS.md

 ## Watching for changes

-Whilst in the WooCommerce directory in Terminal, run `grunt watch`.
-This will watch for changes within SCSS and JS files and minify them when needed.
+Whilst in the WooCommerce directory in Terminal, run `grunt watch css`.
+This will watch for changes within SCSS files and minify them when needed.

-To trigger minification manually, just type `grunt` instead.
+To trigger minification manually, just type `grunt css` instead.

 </details>

+## Javascript

+When changing the JS files, please commit your changes to unminified files (i.e. the readable JS files).
+The minification will be handled as part of the release process.

+To ensure you can test your changes, run with `SCRIPT_DEBUG` turned on, i.e. add `define( 'SCRIPT_DEBUG', true );` to your wp-config.php file.